project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 #### 7. Start the main simulation (3-minute rounds)

 After all players have completed the tutorial, check that everyone is ready. \
-Then click **“Play”** on the webplatform again (as in Step 6) to send the players into the assigned zone.\
+Then click **“Play”** on the web platform again (as in Step 6) to send the players into the assigned zone.\
-Each round is limited to 3 minutes of playtime (max 6 rounds)\
+Each round is limited to 3 minutes of playtime (max 6 rounds)

 In the main game, players explore the forest to collect seeds.\
 In each round, different tree species are available, \